The Andover Newton Seminary Diploma Program

 What does the church need from clergy, and what do our clergy need to fulfill those purposes?
 These guiding questions have shaped Andover Newton’s curricular innovations from the seminary’s very beginnings.
 Of all the dimensions of Andover Newton’s heritage of which its constituents are proud, the school’s history of adaptation to the changing needs of the church rank high.
 Having created what became the gold standard in post-graduate theological education, the three-year Master of Divinity; and having introduced the idea of academic credit for mentored ministry, in the forms of Field Education and Clinical Pastoral Education (CPE); Andover Newton’s history of innovation is part of its very identity.
 Today is no different.

-This past May, the Yale Divinity School (YDS) faculty approved an educational program through which YDS Master of Divinity candidates can earn Andover Newton diplomas concurrently with their degrees.
+In May 2018, the Yale Divinity School (YDS) faculty approved an educational program through which YDS Master of Divinity candidates can earn Andover Newton diplomas concurrently with their degrees.
 The new program proposed resulted from a year-long process, funded in-part by an Innovations grant from the Association of Theological Schools, of gathering and analyzing vast amounts of input from stakeholders and constituents.
 Participants in that study provided insights on the knowledge, dispositions, and skills most important for effective ministry today.

 YDS provides theological education in an ecumenical setting, with a broad array of student goals in mind.
 Embedded in its world-class research university, YDS also offers opportunities for students to take courses across the university and experience the resources Yale offers.
 Andover Newton provides specific focus for students on ministry in locally-governed faith communities, enhancing the breadth of YDS with in-depth learning for aspiring clergy.
 Together, these two historic institutions will provide MDiv students focused on ministry in congregations with a theological education that is broad, deep, and up-to-date.